 "My legs were sore after the semis and the world record wasn't on, so I came out just to win."

 But it seems that even the presence of Bolt and local heroine, pole vaulter Yelena Isinbayeva, was not enough to persuade Muscovites to give up their Sunday evening.
+Only about 30 000 fans witnessed Bolt's performance, devoured by millions around the world on TV, in the 81 000-capacity Luzhniki Stadium, which was reduced to 50 000 for the event.

 The swathes of empty seats will come as something of an embarrassment to the organisers, who are already fighting a rearguard action in the wake of a series of damaging high-profile doping cases.